Pattern — WebSocket¶

 :subscriptions #{} ;; topics to (re-)subscribe on :connected entry

-:queue [] ;; messages buffered while disconnected
+:queue [] ;; whole inbound events buffered while disconnected

 :in-flight {} ;; {request-id → {:reply-event ... :timeout-ms ...}}